Skip to main content

 Daily Hygiene

-Whether you're wearing a cage for a day or a month, daily cleaning is non-negotiable.
+Whether the cage is locked on for a day or a month, daily cleaning is non-negotiable.
 For effective cleaning, use mild, unscented soap and warm water.
 A squeeze bottle helps reach difficult areas, and a soft brush can address stubborn spots.
 Always dry thoroughly to prevent irritation and odor.

 Check for redness, irritation, or broken skin every day.
 If you notice any, remove the device and let your skin heal before relocking.
-Consider using a barrier cream (like Sudocrem) on areas prone to rubbing.
+Consider using a barrier cream (like zinc oxide cream) on areas prone to rubbing - these are commonly used for preventing friction-related skin issues (PubMed: Barrier Creams for Skin Protection, 2012).
 Trim or shave pubic hair to minimize pulling and keep things fresh.

 For uncircumcised men, it seems that almost daily removal to clean under the foreskin may be necessary, depending on your anatomy and the cage.
-This is vital for preventing infection and maintaining comfort (The Healthy Bear).
+Proper genital hygiene is vital for preventing balanitis (inflammation) and other infections (Clinical Microbiology Reviews: Male Genital Hygiene, 2019).
+Check carefully, and listen to your body.

 Peeing and Toilet Use While Locked

 One of the most immediate adjustments for new wearers is learning to urinate while locked.
-This practical reality affects daily life more than almost any other aspect of chastity, and getting comfortable with it early makes everything else easier.
+This practical reality affects daily life more than almost any other aspect of chastity, and getting comfortable with it early makes everything else much smoother.

-Hygiene considerations are important regardless of your approach.
+Regardless of your approach, hygiene is crucial.
 Any urine that contacts the device or skin should be cleaned promptly to prevent odor or irritation.
-Some wearers find that a quick rinse with water after urinating helps maintain freshness, especially during longer lockup periods.
+Many wearers find that a quick rinse with water after urinating helps maintain freshness, especially during longer periods of continuous wear.

 Device Fit and Safety